-S/he will also engage in some instructional activities, which would include sharing research findings with different constituent groups in educational settings.
-This Labor Policy Researcher may also be responsible for coordinating occasional full-day and multi-day open enrollment conferences or institutes.
+They will also engage in some instructional activities, which would include sharing research findings with different constituent groups in educational settings.
+The Labor Policy Researcher may also be responsible for coordinating occasional full-day and multi-day open enrollment conferences or institutes.
 These duties are typically conducted in collaboration with other LERC faculty and staff.

-This position will be located in either LERC’s Portland, Oregon or Eugene, OR office and provides support for projects throughout the State.
-S/he reports to LERC’s Director, who is based at the Eugene campus.
-The Labor Policy Researcher is a core faculty member with authority to participate in most departmental and program decisions with an equal vote to other faculty members, as provided under LERC’s internal governance policy.
-This position is funded for two years with the anticipation that funding will continue beyond that period.
+The Research position reports to the LERC Director and may be based in either the Eugene or Portland LERC office.
+The Labor Policy Researcher is a core faculty member and will participate in departmental and program decisions with an equal vote to other faculty members, as provided under LERC’s internal governance policy.
+Funding for this position is guaranteed for three years, with the anticipation that funding will continue beyond that period.

-The successful candidate would work collaboratively with fellow faculty at LERC, LERC’s Department Manager, University and community partners and labor constituents.
-S/he does not officially supervise support staff, but does work with support staff on program planning and implementation.
+The successful candidate will work collaboratively with fellow faculty at LERC, University and community partners, and labor constituents.
+The Researcher position does not supervise other staff, but will work collaboratively with support staff on program planning and implementation.
 While individual faculty have significant autonomy to set priorities and directions for their work, decisions about program priorities are made collectively by the faculty.

 • Master’s degree in public policy, social sciences, education, or other relevant fields.